 The Hariyo Ban Program works in two priority geographical areas: the Terai Arc Landscape (TAL) and the Chitwan-Annapurna Landscape (CHAL).

-The locations for first year activities were identified by a multi-disciplinary team of experts, taking into account an analysis of socio-economic and biological information for both the landscapes.
-Broad criteria for prioritizing the intervention sites included current status of biodiversity and ecosystem services, potential for REDD+ and vulnerability to climate change, and complementarity with other donors, programs and projects.
+The locations were identified by taking into account an analysis of socio-economic and biological information for both the landscapes.
+Broad criteria for prioritizing the intervention sites included current status of biodiversity and ecosystem services, vulnerability to climate change, and complementarity with other donors, programs and projects.

-The locations for first year activities were identified by a multi-disciplinary team of experts, taking into account an analysis of socio-economic and biological information for both the landscapes.
-Broad criteria for prioritizing the intervention sites included current status of biodiversity and ecosystem services, potential for REDD+ and vulnerability to climate change, and complementarity with other donors, programs and projects.
+The locations were identified by taking into account an analysis of socio-economic and biological information for both the landscapes.
+Broad criteria for prioritizing the intervention sites included current status of biodiversity and ecosystem services, vulnerability to climate change, and complementarity with other donors, programs and projects.